Ryan Shorthouse

 Ryan Shorthouse is a British writer, thinker and entrepreneur.
-He is the founder and chief executive of Bright Blue, an independent think tank for promoting Liberal Conservatism.
+He is the founder and Executive Chair of Bright Blue, an independent think tank for promoting liberal conservatism.

 Life and career

-Ryan Shorthouse became the Chief Executive of Bright Blue in 2014.
+Ryan Shorthouse was chief executive of Bright Blue from 2014 to 2023 and is now executive chair.
 He was previously a Research Fellow for the Social Market Foundation and a part of the team that won Prospect magazine's Think Tank of the Year in 2012.
 Before 2010, he was a researcher for the Rt Hon David Willetts MP during his tenure as Shadow Education Secretary, where he authored the Conservative Party's Childhood Review.

 He is also a writer and political commentator, appearing regularly on television, radio, and in print.